marcolago/FPAWIP-Grid/README.md

 ## Future Proof Always Work In Progress Grid

 This repository contains the grid I’ve developed until now.
-I’me still developing the grid and I add new features and fixes every project I develop with this grid.
+I’m still developing the grid and I add new features and fixes every project I develop with this grid.

 You can use it, it’s solid and production ready, and if you run in any problem let me know opening an issue.
 I’ll do my best to help.